TemoaProject/temoa/docs/source/Documentation.rst

 The most fundamental variable in the Temoa formulation is the :code:`v_flow_out` variable.
 It describes the commodity flow out of a process in a given time slice.
-To balance input and output flows in the :code:`CommodityBalance_Constraint`, the commodity flow into a given process can be calculated as
+To balance input and output flows in the :code:`CommodityBalance_constraint`, the commodity flow into a given process can be calculated as
 :math:`\sum_{T, V, O} \textbf{FO}_{p, s, d, c, t, v, o}
 /EFF_{c,t,v,o}`.